And Then We Danced: Critical response

+Awards and nominations

-In July 2019, at the 10th Odessa International Film Festival, the film won the Grand Prix, decided by the audience, as well as the Best Film and Best Actor awards, decided by the international jury.
+In July 2019, at the 10th Odesa International Film Festival, the film won the Grand Prix, decided by the audience, as well as the Best Film and Best Actor awards, decided by the international jury.
 In August 2019, Levan Gelbakhiani won the Heart of Sarajevo Award for Best Actor at the 25th Sarajevo Film Festival.
 In October 2019, the film won the Best Feature Film Award at the 2019 Iris Prize Festival.
 In January 2020, the film played in the prestigious Spotlight section at the Sundance Film Festival.
 It tied with Aniara for most awards at the 55th Guldbagge Awards, winning four awards including Best Film.

 And Then We Danced was nominated for the 2021 GLAAD Media Award for Outstanding Film (Limited Release).

 Screenings and protests

 Ultra-conservative groups threatened to cancel the screening of the film in Tbilisi and Batumi, Georgia.
 The head of the Children Protection Public Movement Levan Palavandishvili, plus Levan Vasadze, Dimitri Lortkipanidze, and the leader of ultra-nationalist movement Georgian March Sandro Bregadze, announced they would picket the cinemas to protest against the showing of the film "which is against Georgian and Christian traditions and values, and popularises the sin of sodomy".

 The director of the film, Levan Akin, responded to the threats, saying: "It is absurd that people who bought tickets need to be brave and risk getting harassed or even assaulted just for going to see a film.
 I made this film with love and compassion."
 The Georgian Orthodox Church disapproved of the film premiere but also stated that the “church distances itself from any violence.”

 On 8 November 2019, the Ministry of Internal Affairs of Georgia mobilized police troops at the Amirani Cinema and nearby streets and placed special riot police troops near to the Philharmonic Hall.
 Police officers surrounded the entrance to the Amirani Cinema.
 Later that day several hundred members of Georgian March attempted to break the police cordon and forcibly enter the Amirani Cinema, but were stopped by the police.
 Some of the protesters wore masks and used pyrotechnics.
 Despite the attempts, all screenings of the film took place as planned.

 The police detained two persons and accused them of violating Article 173 of the Code of Administrative Offences of Georgia (disobedience of lawful order of a police officer) and Article 166 (hooliganism).
 One of the leaders of the Republican Party of Georgia, Davit Berdzenishvili, was attacked by the protesters.
 Civil activist Ana Subeliani was also heavily injured in a clash with protesters and taken to hospital.